keplarllp/piwik-data-archiver/README.md

 GRANT SELECT ON `piwik`.`piwik\_log\_conversion\_item` TO 'phive'@'localhost' WITH GRANT OPTION;
 ```

+### 3. Download Phive

+To write

-### 3. Setup your Configuration File
+### 4. Setup your Configuration File

-Next you need to create a configuration file for Phive, setting both your Piwik MySQL and Amazon S3 connection details:
+Next you need to create a configuration file for Phive, setting both your Piwik MySQL and Amazon S3 connection details.
+You can find a template configuration file within the .zip file.

+Here is an example configuration:

 ```python
 #######################